CS 448/648 Computer Security

 Week of October 16 - 21:Stuxnet, Zero Days, and Air Gaps

-October 23 - October 28 -- Topic: The IPv4 Protocol
+October 23 - October 28 -- Topic: The IPv4 & ARP Protocols

 October 30 & November 4 - Topic: The TCP and UDP Protocols

-November 6: EXAM II (tentative)- Note: All exams are closed book, closed notes, all electronic devices turned off.
+November 6: EXAM II - Note: All exams are closed book, closed notes, all electronic devices turned off.
 Failure to observe may result in a course grade of F.).
 The current version of the course Study Guide for this exam is rev: 081424..
 Remember to refresh your browser cache in preparation for the exam.
 The scope of this exam will be all lectures and assigned readings since Exam I.

-November 11-13: Topic: The ICMP Protocol and Packet Analysis with Wireshark
+November 13 - 18: Topic: The ICMP Protocol and Packet Analysis with Wireshark

-November 18 : Topic: Basic Computer Security
+November 20 - 25: Topic: Basic Computer Security

 November 27: EXAM III (tentative) - Note: All exams are closed book, closed notes, all electronic devices turned off.
 Failure to observe may result in a course grade of F.).
-The current version of the course Study Guide for this exam is rev: 081424..
+No questions on this exam will be drawn from the course study guide.
 Remember to refresh your browser cache in preparation for the exam.
-The scope of this exam will be all lectures and assigned readings since Exam II.
+The scope of this exam will be all lectures and assigned readings dealing with TCP/IP protocols and any new material since Exam II .

 December 9- 10:10am - 12:10am: FINAL EXAM - Note: All exams are closed book, closed notes, all electronic devices turned off.
 Failure to observe may result in a course grade of F.).
-The current version of the course Study Guide for this exam is rev: 081424..
+All questions on the final will be derived from the lectures, the lecture slides, and the assigned readings.
+The study guide will not be used in the generation of the final exam.
 Remember to refresh your browser cache in preparation for the exam.
-The scope of this exam is cumulative and spans all material covered in the readings and lectures.
+The scope of this exam is cumulative and spans all material covered thoughout the semester.